cqz7633/FIAAU/README.md

 ```
 conda activate FIAAU
 ```
+*NOTE:* Please ensure that your R is calling in the FIAAU environment.

 ### Install Perl package and local R package
 We have compiled a simple installation bash script, please run it directly.